kasimirdederichs/kasimirdederichs.github.io/aboutme.md

 title: ""
 ---

-I'm a Ph.D. candidate at Nuffield College, University of Oxford.
+I'm a Postdoctoral Prize Research Fellow in Sociology at Nuffield College, University of Oxford.

 {% if site.show_excerpts %}
   {% include home.html %}